Late-night dating in Singapore

 You know you’re in good hands when bona fide Thai cooks helm the kitchens and cook up a storm, delivering authentic, delightful Thai food at insanely affordable prices.
-Like most Thai eateries, the menu is extensive.
+Like most Thai eateries, the menu at Nana Thai is extensive.

 Order their phenomenal phad thai, clear tom yum soup, green mango salad and stir fried basil minced pork.
-And of course, their excellent Thai milk tea so that you won’t have the FOMO syndrome.
+And of course, their excellent Thai milk tea so that you won’t have FOMO.

 Address: 5001 Beach Road, Golden Mile Complex #01-51/52/66C, Singapore 199588

 Opening hours: 24/7

 Telephone: 6297 8498